Alstom posts stable full-year operating profit - Finance news and analysis from Global Banking & Finance Review

 By Dimitri Rhodes and Matthieu Huchet

-May 13 (Reuters) - Alstom on Wednesday reported stable full-year adjusted operating profit as weak delivery on some large train contracts offset a strong order intake, underscoring the execution issues behind its recent cash warnings.
+May 13 (Reuters) - Alstom on Wednesday reported stable full-year adjusted operating profit as delays on large train contracts offset strong orders, in a result that suggested recent execution problems were still weighing on the business.

-Adjusted earnings before interest and taxes were 1.17 billion euros ($1.37 billion), giving a margin of 6.1%, versus 1.18 billion euros and the same margin a year earlier, the French train maker said.
+Adjusted earnings before interest and taxes were 1.17 billion euros ($1.37 billion), with a margin of 6.1%, versus 1.18 billion euros and the same margin a year earlier, the French train maker said.
+Its shares were up 2.7% by 0702 GMT.

-The result follows Alstom's April decision to drop its three-year cash flow forecast after project problems hurt near-term margins and cash generation.
-The company also cut its operating margin target for the 2026/27 year to 6.5% from a previous 8% to 10%.
+The result follows Alstom's April decision to drop its three-year cash flow forecast after project problems hurt near-term margins and cash generation, and to cut its operating margin target for the 2026/27 year to 6.5% from a previous 8% to 10%.

 Rules Out Equity Raise

-Chief Financial Officer Bernard Delpit told reporters that Alstom had fully ruled out a capital increase, a step some traders had feared after the latest profit warning sent the shares down 30%.
+Chief Financial Officer Bernard Delpit told reporters that Alstom had fully ruled out a capital increase, a step some traders had feared after its latest profit warning sent the shares down 30%.
+He said the group's credit measures were in line with its goals for 2026 and forecasts for 2027.

 "Our figures, which we'll call credit metrics, the very metrics that Moody's rating agency looks at, are completely in line for 2026 and with our forecasts and announcements for 2027, and with the agency's expectations," he said.